 Well, the desktop slideshow feature will not work if it’s turned off.
 So it’s important to make sure that the feature is enabled under Settings.

 To check the status of desktop slideshow feature:

-Step 1: Right-click on the empty area of desktop, click Personalize, and then click Background.
+Step 1: Right-click on the empty area of the desktop, click Personalize and then click Background.

-Step 2: Under the Background section, make sure that Slideshow option is selected.
+Step 2: Under the Background section, make sure that the Slideshow option is selected.

 Refer to our how to enable desktop slideshow feature in Windows 10 guide for detailed instructions for enabling and configuring the slideshow feature.

 Method 2 of 7